akka/akka-grpc/docs/src/main/paradox/buildtools/gradle.md

 ### Generating server "power APIs"

-To additionally generate server "power APIs" that have access to request metata, as described
+To additionally generate server "power APIs" that have access to request metadata, as described
 @ref[here](../server/details.md#accessing-request-metadata), set the `serverPowerApis` option:

 `build.gradle`